 - Volunteers: learn about participating in research

-In 2013, the CTSA Consortium expanded to 62 medical research institutions located throughout the nation, linking them together to energize the discipline of clinical and translational science.
-The CTSA Consortium is funded by the National Center for Advancing Translational Sciences (NCATS), a part of the National Institutes of Health (NIH).
+The CTSA Consortium links together medical research institutions throughout the nation to energize the discipline of clinical and translational science.
+The Consortium is funded by the National Center for Advancing Translational Sciences (NCATS), a part of the National Institutes of Health (NIH).

-The CTSA Consortium aims to improve human health by transforming the research and training environment to enhance the efficiency and quality of clinical and translational research.
+The program aims to improve human health by transforming the research and training environment to enhance the efficiency and quality of clinical and translational research.

 Cite NIH funding in mauscripts, press releases and other communication forums.

-Example: "This publication was supported by Grant Number UL1TR001111 from the National Center for Advancing Translational Sciences (NCATS) at the National Institutes of Health (NIH)."
+Example: "This publication was supported by Grant Number UL1TR002489 from the National Center for Advancing Translational Sciences (NCATS) at the National Institutes of Health (NIH)."